dnanexus/dxWDL/README.md

 Docker images can be created with [dx-docker create-asset](https://wiki.dnanexus.com/Developer-Tutorials/Using-Docker-Images).
-In order to use such an image, you can specify the docker attribute in the runtime section as: `dx://project-id/image-name`.
+In order to use such an image, you can specify the docker attribute in the runtime section as: `dx://project-id:/image-name`.
 The project can be omitted if you are located in it already.

 For example:
 ```
 runtime {
+   docker: "dx://GenomeSequenceProject:/A/B/myOrgTools"
+}

+runtime {
-   docker: "dx://image-name"
+   docker: "dx://project-xxxx:/record-yyyy"
 }
 ```